gregzee/transl8/translateapi/README.md

 You can either go with an API Key or use an OAuth2 workflow.
 For Transl8, I used OAuth2, so this doc will be for OAUth 2.

-For API Key generation, which is a little more straight forward, follow this document below.
+For API Key generation, which is a little more straightforward, follow this document below.

 - [API Key doc](https://translatepress.com/docs/automatic-translation/generate-google-api-key/)
   - Anything related to Translatepress can be excluded.